TiAmoLip/BIRM/README.md

 The first code does not need gpu since I tried on colab and found it not improved much.

-The test0.72045.pth is the state dict of mlp in the first code.
+The test0.72045.pth is the state dict of mlp in the second code.